Welding Technology ATC

 1. Complete general LC State admission requirements

-3. Schedule Assessment/Interview with program faculty
+3. Schedule shop consultation with program faculty

 Upon completion of the Advanced Technical Certificate, the student will possess the technical skills to:

-• Understand basic power sources used in the industry
+• Understand and operate basic welding power sources used in industry and the welding and cutting processes associated with them.

 Advanced Technical Certificate Requirements